What is income protection?

 - Rely on savings or other assets

-Similarly, some people may be able to rely on savings or other assets for financial support – but this isn’t ideal, especially if you’re unable to work for a long time, not least because these are usually finite and/or set aside for something else.
+Similarly, some people may be able to rely on savings or other assets for financial support – but this isn’t ideal, especially if you’re unable to work for a long time, not least because they're usually finite and/or set aside for something else.

 So long as you’re employed in any capacity – whether that’s full-time, part-time or self-employed – you can apply for income protection.
 But getting covered can be of particular importance to self-employed people because they don’t tend to have sick pay (it's generally only provided by employers).
 This means time off work for medical reasons can potentially have a quicker financial impact on self-employed people than it would on those who do have sick pay.
 Income protection can therefore provide a safety net that they'd otherwise be without.